ART. IIntroduction and Identity of the Data Controller

 - Prominent notice on the Platform dashboard or home page, displayed throughout the notice period;

-- Where required by applicable law (including the DPDPA or GDPR), an affirmative opt-in or re-consent mechanism prior to continued processing under the modified Policy.
+- Where required by applicable law, an affirmative opt-in or re-consent mechanism prior to continued processing under the modified Policy.

 Where the User continues to access or use the Platform following publication of a modified Policy without objecting, such continued use constitutes acceptance of the modified Policy.
 Users who object to a material modification may exercise their right to request deletion of their personal data and terminate their account in accordance with Article XI and the Terms of Service.